-The red grape variety (also Geisenheim 8331-1) is an interspecific new breed between Chancellor (Seibel 7053) x rondo, They are genes of Vitis aestivalis.
+The red grape variety (also Geisenheim 8331-1) is an interspecific new breed between Chancellor (Seibel 7053) x rondo, They are genes from Vitis aestivalis.
 Vitis amurensis.
 Vitis labrusca.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid took place in 1983 at the Research Institute Geisenheim (Rheingau).
-Of the variety protection took place in 2002.
-The late-ripening vine is particularly resistant to the real and fake mildew and also moderately against Botrytis why she as PIWI Variety applies.
-Likewise, she is resistant to frost and bunch rot, The variety yields ruby-colored, spicy red wines with mild tannins and aromas of ripe red fruits.
-Small acreages are available in Germany in the growing area Hessian mountain road, In 2010, however, no stock was reported (Statistics Kym Anderson ).
+The crossing of the hybrid took place in 1983 at the research institute Geisenheim (Rheingau).
+The variety protection took place in 2002.
+The late-ripening vine is particularly resistant to real and false mildew and also moderate against Botrytis which is why they are considered PIWI Variety applies.
+It is also resistant to frost and bunch rot, The variety produces ruby, spicy red wines with mild tannins and aromas of ripe red fruits.
+There are small acreages in Germany in the growing area Hessian mountain road, In 2010, however, no inventory was reported (Statistics Kym Anderson ).

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)